Gayatri Devi (Uttar Pradesh politician)

 Gayatri Devi (5 December 1905 – 10 May 2002) was an Indian politician.
 She was Spouse of the Prime Minister of India, Charan Singh.
 She was elected to the 7th Lok Sabha, the lower house of the Parliament from Kairana, Uttar Pradesh.
 She was also elected to the Uttar Pradesh Legislative Assembly.
 She was the first and only female MLA from Mathura.

 Early life

 She was born on 5 December 1905 at Garhi Kundal village in Sonipat district in the Indian state of Haryana.

 Career

 Uttar Pradesh Legislative Assembly

 Gayatri Devi began her reluctant political journey in 1969 when she became a consensus candidate due to the warring political factions of the Bhartiya Kranti Dal (BKD) in Mathura district who couldn’t agree on each other’s candidature.
 She was elected to the Uttar Pradesh Legislative Assembly from the Iglas constituency in 1969 for her first term under the banner of the BKD.
 She then won from the Gokul assembly, also in Mathura district, for a second term in 1974.
 She was elected to these both assemblies under the banner of Bharatiya Kranti Dal, led by Charan Singh.
-She remains till date the first and only women to get elected to the Legislative Assembly from Mathura.
+She remains to date the first and only woman to get elected to the Legislative Assembly from Mathura.